phpcr/phpcr-utils/README.md

 ## Commands

-There are a couple of useful commands to interact with a phpcr repository.
+There are a couple of useful commands to interact with a PHPCR repository.

 To use the console, make sure you have initialized the git submodules of phpcr-utils, then copy cli-config.php.dist to cli-config.php and adjust it